ward/run/_drafts/2016-11-26-natuurloopcriterium-lier.md

 they are quickly over with.
 Running along the river also makes the course pretty uneventful, but that is OK, I am not here for the scenery.

-The start is near the track where the finish is.
-After 1.6 km you come at a bridge you have to cross to run back on the other side.
+The start is alongside the main river.
+After 1.6 km along one side you come at a bridge you have to cross to run back on the other side of it.
 In other words two short right angle turns in quick succession.
-I will refer to this as a bridge turn, there are some more further down the line.
+I will refer to this as a bridge turn, there are some more of these further down the line.
 At about 2.2 km, there is a turn slightly larger than a right angle.
 Next you are good for a while, turn left under a bridge around 3.8 km and then right immediately to continue in the same direction as before the bridge.
 Around 4.7 km there is another turn larger than a right angle.
 At 6.7 km you have another bridge turn.
 About 1 km from the end, a last bridge turn has to be completed.
-Once you reach the track where the finish lies, you have to completely one lap to be home free.
+Once you reach the track where the finish lies, you have to complete one lap to be home free.

 The bridge turns were pretty nasty.
-On the bridge itself you could only go on the sidewalk, so you had to turn very sharply.
+On the bridge itself you could often only go on the sidewalk, so you had to turn very sharply.
 This takes your pace away completely.
 Throughout the race, these and the random short bumps really hurt me.

 ## Goals and Strategy